 The Board has overall responsibility for Ratos's organisation and management of its affairs, in the interests of both the company and its shareholders.
-The Board adopts financial targets and decides on the company's strategy, business plan, ensures good internal control, risk management and an adequate sustainability programme.
-The work of the Board is regulated, among other things, by the Swedish Companies Act, the Articles of Association, the Code and the formal work plan adopted by the Board for its work.
+The Board adopts financial targets, decides on the company's strategy and business plan, and ensures good internal control, risk management and an adequate sustainability programme.
+The work of the Board is regulated by, among other things, the Swedish Companies Act, the Articles of Association, the Code and the formal work plan adopted by the Board for its work.
 The Board's overarching responsibility cannot be delegated but the Board may appoint committees tasked to prepare and evaluate issues ahead of a decision by the Board.

-Each year the Board adopts a formal work plan for its work designed to ensure that the company's operations and financial circumstances are controlled in an adequate manner.
+Each year, the Board adopts a formal work plan for its work designed to ensure that the company's operations and financial circumstances are controlled in an adequate manner.
 The formal work plan describes the special role and duties of the Chairman of the Board, decision-making procedures, instructions for Ratos's CEO and reporting as well as areas of responsibility for the committees.
 Furthermore, the Board also adopts annually a number of policy documents for the company's operations and ensures that there is satisfactory control of the company's compliance with laws, rules and internal guidelines.
+The Board ensures compliance through various tools including Ratos's annual risk management process and assurance mapping - in which responsibility for and validation of internal processes and identified risks are clarified - and through the committees formed in 2017 comprising senior executives, which address a number of important matters related to insider issues, sustainability issues and personal data issues.